Onboard your company to Slack

 Business use case: Making company announcements

-- It’s hard for people to learn about important updates from multiple teams
+- It’s hard to learn about important updates from multiple teams

 - Email distribution lists are used for too many types of communication and inboxes fill up quickly